-Calculus is most important subject for science and engineering students in university because its use is widespread in science, engineering, medicine, business, industry, and many other fields to understand and apply the concept of change and motion.
-However many students cannot achieve a deep understanding and find that calculus is very hard and abstract [1].
-Students were forced to learn it to pass the examination.
-They often questioned and claimed, "What / Why am I going to do with this anyway?
+However many students cannot achieve a deep understanding and find that calculus is very hard and abstract [2][3].
+They frequently questioned and claimed, "What/Why am I going to do with this anyway?
 It is of no importance".
-Student may only memorize formulae and procedures that have been taught in the class to find the task has been assigned [2].
-The task or problems presented during lessons seemed meaningless or do not have any "real" meaning for them [3].
 Many students wonder why they should learn calculus and how calculus would be useful in their future work after graduation.

-Generally, traditional approaches is teacher-centered where students are not actively involved in lectures but passively follow their teacher and are isolated from the real world in learning.
+Generally, traditional approaches is teachercentered where students are not actively involved in lectures but passively follow their teacher and are isolated from the real world in learning.
+The task or problems presented during lessons seemed meaningless or do not have any "real" meaning for them [4].
+Lecturer tend to teach mechanistically and standard type of problem and solution [5].
 Teacher plays a leading role in transferring information.
-They are the authority, expert, the main source of knowledge, and the focal point of all activity in the class [4].
+They are the authority, expert, the main source of knowledge, and the focal point of all activity in the class [6].
 Thus, teacher centered teaching does not provide an active learning environment for students.
-Teachers also should not only transmit knowledge but also cultivate some lifelong learning skills in their students [5].
+Teachers also should not only transmit knowledge but also cultivate some lifelong learning skills in their students [3].
+Because the rate of change in knowledge continues to increase, it is a given that students will need to keep learning for much of their careers.
+Therefore, education system needs to help students develop skills for life-long learning.